 Despite its common association with China and the former Soviet Union, Marxist theories have been influential in the United States as well as behind the "red curtain."
 For instance, when the Gilded Age lost its glimmer at the turn of the 20th century, many Americans began to warm up to the ideas influenced by Karl Marx, such as workers uniting and forming trade unions.
 Also, when the stock market crashed in 1929, it took a decade of "New Deal" reform policies to keep Americans feeling secure.
 These practices, including social security, pensions, paid holidays, and scholarships, had their basis with Marx (Rius 15).
 But when the Soviet Union's downfall occured c.
-1991 and United States became the world's dominant superpower, it's ironic that it was around that time when American policy-makers criticized such policies as having become too costly.
+1991 and United States became the world's dominant superpower, it's ironic that it was around that time when military spending wasn't as much a priority, American policy-makers criticized such policies as having become too costly.
 If the U.S. government was willing to allocate funds for such policies during a Great Depression, why not during a recession, as was the case at that time?
 Perhaps such elitist measures stand to reason, however, when one considers the further irony that many Americans regard Marxism as a threat to this day.
-It's ironic because we Americans sustain such a notion at a moment when we're becoming more susceptible to authoritarian pressures being established in our own country.
+Such is true despite the everyday benefits of Marxism that few Americans deny in practice.
+This irony is furthered because we Americans sustain such a notion at a moment when we're becoming more susceptible to authoritarian pressures being established in our own country.

 For this reason, Marxism should be recognized for what I'll demonstrate it here as being: an advancement upon the same theories that influenced the molding of our own government over 200 years ago: the social contract theories of Hobbes, Locke and Rousseau.
 However, whereas our representative government is merely the agglomeration of various extracts from each of these theories, I will show here how Marxist doctrines (which originated after our country has been formed) provide the grand total of all these theories once their values have been determined consecutively.
 The bases of these theories involve the liberalist function of insuring citizenry with personal liberties (Lawson 554).
 So, with this in mind, each theory (including Marx) will be discussed here accordingly, and then applied to its place in human history.